The Features at Convergence Theorem: a first-principles alternative to the Neural Feature Ansatz for how networks learn representations: Backward form of FACT

 Again, we may symmetrize both sides of the equation and still get valid equations that hold at critical points of the loss: for instance we have $WW^{\top} = \sqrt{\bfact \cdot \bfact^{\top}}$.

 In the same way that we compute $\bfact$, we can compute an analogous ``backward" version of $\agop$ which is given by,

 and consider whether this models the left singular vectors of layer weights as well.
-The backward $\enfa$ is as computed in \cite{ziyin2025formationrepresentationsneuralnetworks}.
+The backward $\enfa$ is as computed in \citep{ziyin2025formationrepresentationsneuralnetworks}.
 Figures \ref{fig:5layer_depth_corr_backward} and \ref{fig:backward_over_epochs} show the complete set of comparisons for backward versions of $\fact, \agop, \enfa$ to their respective neural feature matrices compared across both depth and epochs.
+The hyperparameters and training setup are the same as that described in Appendix~\ref{app:empirical-validation-hyperparameters}.